As part of its efforts to improve the wellbeing of all children and young people, the Government is committed to reducing child poverty.

 The legislation, passed in December 2018 with near unanimous support, establishes an ongoing level of political accountability that we’ve never had before.
 It is a key lever in ensuring policy momentum endures through successive governments.

-Minister Jan Tinetti, in her new role as the Minister for Child Poverty Reduction, is the lead Minister of this work.
+The Minister for Child Poverty Reduction is the lead Minister of this work.

 Child poverty measures, targets and indicators

 The Child Poverty Reduction Act requires current and future Governments to set three year and ten-year targets for reducing child poverty.
 It also establishes a suite of measures that will track progress on reducing child poverty, and requires annual reporting on identified child poverty related indicators.

 Regular reporting requirements provide a high level of transparency and accountability.